bsaunder/jbem_cop_migration_env/README.md

 ## Environment Information
 The default VM that is built and configured is a VirtualBox VM that can be run on any OS.
 The VM is built on Fedora 20 x64 and contains the following software packages:
- - Update
- - As
+ - Gnome 3
- - Provisioned
+ - Firefox

 ## Running the Environment
 Follow the steps below to build the Environment